btholt/complete-intro-to-containers/lessons/networking.md

 order: 6.4
 path: "/networking"
 section: "Features in Docker"
+description: "Networking is key when you start making projects have multiple containers.
+Docker allows you to create bridge networks to connect connect containers together.
+Brian shows how to connect two MongoDB containers together so you can have one container running a database and one running the client to connect to the other."
 ---

 This is not going to be a deep dive into how networking works.
 Networking is a deep, deep pool of knowledge and merits entire courses to understand.
 Just worrying about networking is some people's jobs due to the immense surface area of the subject.
 Instead, I want to just peek under the covers of how to do manual networking with Docker so you can understand what Docker Compose and Kubernetes do for you.